 - Negligently failing to maintain an appropriate doctor-patient relationship

-- Attempting to exploit therapeutic relationship with Claimant for personal gain
+- Attempting to exploit a therapeutic relationship with Claimant for personal gain

 - Inappropriately examining and touching Claimant